 How can diet complement Rosuvastatin treatment?

-A balanced diet low in saturated fats supports rosuvastatin’s ability to lower bad cholesterol and improve heart health.
-Avoiding problematic foods ensures maximum therapeutic benefit and reduces risks like muscle damage or liver problems during treatment.
+A balanced diet low in saturated fats and trans fats supports rosuvastatin’s ability to lower bad cholesterol and improve heart health.
+Choosing whole grains, lean proteins, fruits, vegetables, and healthy fats helps maximize therapeutic benefit while reducing cardiovascular risk.

 The Bottom Line – Foods To Avoid When Taking Rosuvastatin